Mount Desert Island Facts

-- A French expedition leader in 1604 gave the island its current name.
-Yet the indigenous Native American people called the island Pemetic, which meant “the sloping land.”
+- Additionally, a French expedition leader in 1604 gave the island its current name.
+However, the indigenous Native American people always called the island Pemetic, which meant the sloping land.

-The beautiful Mount Desert Island covers an area of approximately 108 sq mi (280 sq km) and has an irregular outline.
+Firstly, the beautiful Mount Desert Island covers an area of roughly 108 sq mi (280 sq km).
+It also has an irregular outline.
 In addition, Cadillac Mountain stands as the highest point on the island.
 It boasts a height of 1,528 ft (466 m).

 It’s the natural splendor that draws the most attention, however, and deservedly so.
 Large portions of the island teem with stunning forests, mainly consisting of deciduous trees.

 A large fire in 1947 cleared half the island of most of its coniferous trees, allowing other species to take hold.
 Much of the forest now consists of aspen, birch, and maple.
 Parts of the island still teem with wildlife, including deer, raccoon, lynx, and muskrats.

 The native North American Beaver population was hunted to extinction but has since been repopulated.
 Several well-known summer colonies have been constructed there, due to the great natural beauty.

 Geological evidence shows that Mount Desert Island originally formed around 550 million years ago.
 The earliest known formation on the island, a seafloor mud deposit, formed during the Cambrian Period.